 - What is a passive component?

-So, here in this tutorial, we will learn about the difference between active and passive components
+So, in this tutorial, we will study what are the difference between active and passive components.

 Both componets are compared based on the definition, working role, function, nature, use, example, and other specifications.